Dexterzhao/CusInscraper/README.md

 Few new posts posted after the start of scraping are scraped.

-2.It is stored in json format, with 100 posts per file, the file name was named as "year/month/day/hour"+'_'+"file number"
+2.It is stored in json format, with 100 posts per file, the file name was named as "year/month/day/hour"

 3.Duplicates might occur, if the program was stopped and restarted very frequently, it could be avoided by adding "--latest", but this could cause all posts newly scraped are more recent than the old ones.